manishtomar-cpi/DSA-CP/dynamic-programming/theory/basicsDP.md

 ## What is Dynamic Programming (DP)?

-Dynamic Programming (DP) is a method for solving problems by breaking them down into simpler subproblems and solving each subproblem only once, storing its solution to avoid redundant calculations.
+Dynamic Programming (DP) is a method for solving problems by breaking them down into simpler sub problems and solving each subproblem only once, storing its solution to avoid redundant calculations.
 It is particularly useful for optimization problems where the solution depends on previously computed values.

 ### Key Concepts of DP:

-1. **Overlapping Subproblems**:
+1. **Overlapping Sub problems**:
-   - Many problems can be broken down into smaller subproblems that are solved repeatedly.
-For instance, in Fibonacci sequence problems, the subproblems overlap because the same Fibonacci numbers are recalculated multiple times in a naive recursive approach.
+   - Many problems can be broken down into smaller sub problems that are solved repeatedly.
+For instance, in Fibonacci sequence problems, the sub problems overlap because the same Fibonacci numbers are recalculated multiple times in a naive recursive approach.
 DP avoids this redundancy by solving each subproblem only once and storing the result.
 2. **Optimal Substructure**:

-   - A problem has optimal substructure if the optimal solution to the problem can be constructed from the optimal solutions to its subproblems.
-DP takes advantage of this property to build the solution step by step, using the results of smaller subproblems.
+   - A problem has optimal substructure if the optimal solution to the problem can be constructed from the optimal solutions to its sub problems.
+DP takes advantage of this property to build the solution step by step, using the results of smaller sub problems.

 3. **Memoization** (Top-Down Approach):

-   - In this approach, we recursively solve the problem and store the results of subproblems in a data structure (usually an array or a hash map) to avoid redundant calculations.
-This is known as "caching" the results of subproblems.
+   - In this approach, we recursively solve the problem and store the results of sub problems in a data structure (usually an array or a hash map) to avoid redundant calculations.
+This is known as "caching" the results of sub problems.

 4. **Tabulation** (Bottom-Up Approach):
    - In this approach, we solve the problem by filling up a table (usually an array) iteratively from the smallest subproblem to the largest.
 Each cell in the table stores the solution to a subproblem.